hyperstack-org/hyperstack/docs/internationalization/README.md

 1. Add `gem 'hyper-i18n', git: 'https://github.com/ruby-Hyperstack/hyper-i18n.git'` to your `Gemfile`
 2. Install the Gem: `bundle install`
 3. Add `require 'hyper-i18n'` to your components manifest

-## Note!

-This gem is in it's very early stages, and only a handful of the API has been implemented.
-Contributions are very welcome!

 ### Usage